 “I started to feel a bit like a machine, just churning out one thing after another.
 I was building out of scarcity, constantly afraid it was all going to run out.
 That year, I realized that if I wanted to breathe, I had to start building out of abundance instead.”

-For Emily, that meant focusing on building what worked for her.
+Eventually, that meant focusing on building what worked for her.
 She took on more commissions to give her business more of a financial safety net.
 And at the same time, she started diversifying the education side of the company, offering a 12-week online course and an ongoing membership for creatives and artists to find community together.

 “Operating out of a mindset of abundance changed the game for me.
 Now, I have two sides to my business.
 There’s my art practice, which includes painting and selling prints.
 And the other half of my business is educating other artists on how to make their businesses profitable and create something sustainable out of this beautiful career path.”